 How can you lose Indefinite Leave to Remain Status?

 This is one question that arises quite a lot.
-In other countries, if you obtain Indefinite Leave to Remain, you will keep the status indefinitely – as the name suggests.
+In other countries, if you obtain Indefinite Leave to Remain, you will keep the status indefinitely – as the name of refugee status suggests.
 However, in the United Kingdom, this isn’t the case and there are some situations that could see you lose your ILR status.

 There are other circumstances which might also see your ILR revoked, including if you’re found to have obtained your status by deception.
 This means that if the Home Office discovers you were dishonest in your visa application, then your ILR may be invalidated.